crypto101/book/off-the-record-messaging.rst

 Key message
 ^^^^^^^^^^^

-Alice's client has received Bob's client's advertisement to start an OTR session.
+Alice's client has received Bob's client's advertisement to start an :term:`OTR` session.
 Her client replies with a key message, which involves creating a new Diffie-Hellman key pair.
 She picks a 320-bit (or larger) Diffie-Hellman secret :math:`y` and sends :math:`g^y` to Bob.